 Remember being a child, getting caught being naughty by your teacher, and when she asked WHY did you do it… you responded with, He started it first!
 And maybe he did?
-Maybe you subcumbed to peer pressure and did something you knew you shouldn’t, hoping you wouldn’t get caught.
-Most of us succumbed to peer presure when we were children, teenagers, young adults… but now that I’ve lived through my 40’s and into my mid life… well, when does peer pressure stop?
+Maybe you succumbed to peer pressure and did something you knew you shouldn’t, hoping you wouldn’t get caught.
+Most of us succumbed to peer pressure when we were children, teenagers, young adults… but now that I’ve lived through my 40’s and into my mid life… well, when does peer pressure stop?
 Happy hour?
 Wine o’clock?
 Girls night out?
 Drink – drunk- regret … have another!
 Just learn to moderate!
 Does the cocktail hour peer pressure ever stop?

 Drinking with the flock was a part of my work routine that social distancing has made it easier to walk away from.
 On a positive side to this lockdown, it has changed my professional travel life –

 I was a “road warrior”.
 I knew the best hotels to stay at (translation- free drinks at check-in, or walking distance from a bar), the benefits of flying first class (because who doesn’t want a Bloody Mary at 8 am?), and that the airline club was always a great place to get a quick glass of wine between flights.
 When I hopped off the drinking carousel last October, my viewpoint of my travel choices started to change….
 I still choose a hotel within walking distance of restaurants, but not for the booze – for the exercise.
 I don’t really care if I get first-class seating anymore, and as I look at the airline club – well, the other great benefit of them is clean bathrooms – the food is nothing to write home about.
 My son visited once with me, and he called it, a soup kitchen with an open bar. 🙂

 When I first quit drinking 5 years ago, some of my work friends liked the idea, because then I became their designated driver- I was fine with that!